 Note: The Sofi link above gives you a $100 welcome bonus.

 14. Find Like Minded Friends

-Not everyone is going to be on board with you getting out of debt.
+Not everyone is going to be on board with you.

 They might not understand why you’d choose to trade in your car for something more affordable.